Hurricane Dorian dampens Labor Day travel in Florida: What you need to know

 dosecreative/iStockphoto/Getty Images

-On its web site, Carnival Cruise Line listed a series of sailings it is monitoring out of Port Canaveral, Jacksonville, Port of Miami and Tampa in Florida as well as one sailing out of Charleston, South Carolina.
-At midday Thursday, those sailings were expected to operate as scheduled, with the exception of a reversal of port order for a Carnival Sensation sailing out of the Port of Miami on August 31.
+On its website, Carnival Cruise Line listed a series of sailings it is monitoring and modifying out of Port Canaveral, Port of Miami, Jacksonville, Fort Lauderdale and Tampa in Florida and Charleston, South Carolina.

-"As the safety of our guests and crew is our number one priority, we will continue to keep an eye on the storm and provide timely updates as more information becomes available," the advisory said.
+The company said that Disney Dream will set sail as scheduled on Friday, keeping a safe distance from the storm.
+The itinerary may be modified, depending on the storm's path.

-Disney Cruise Line posted an advisory about several sailings on its website.
+The cruise line's August 31 Disney Fantasy sailing is expected to proceed as planned.
+The company is monitoring Disney Dream's scheduled September 2 sailing.

 Amusement parks and other attractions

-While Dorian's impact on the inland city packed with theme parks is not likely to be severe, Galaxy's Edge faces a potentially soggy opening weekend and scores of disappointed fans who may opt to reschedule their visits.
+While Dorian's impact on the inland city packed with theme parks may not be as severe as in coastal communities, Galaxy's Edge faces a potentially soggy opening weekend and scores of disappointed fans who may opt to reschedule their visits.

 Universal Orlando Resort is monitoring the situation.
-"At this time our park operations and hours are continuing as normal.
-We have plans and procedures for serious weather that are time-proven and we will continue to make operating decisions as we learn more," the company said in a statement.
+"At this time, we are pleased to inform you that Universal Orlando Resort remains open for our guests' enjoyment, but we will be updating our website, www.universalorlando.com, with any additional updates as we receive them," the company said in a statement.
+Kennedy Space Center Visitor Complex, one of Central Florida's most popular tourist destinations, expects to be closed Sunday and Monday because of the storm.
+Special Interest Tours and some other experiences will not be available on Saturday, although the center plans to be open during its regular hours from 9 a.m. to 6 p.m.

-Kennedy Space Center Visitor Complex, one of Central Florida's most popular tourist destinations, is monitoring the storm's path and may move its Mobile Launch Platform inside.
-The facility tweeted that it would provide more details about facility operations as information becomes available.
+The center was moving its $650 million Mobile Launch Platform inside on Friday morning.

 Change of plans